2022 World Rally Championship: Closing rounds

 The final round of the season, the Rally Japan started with the Hyundai of Sordo and Carrera destroyed by fire on the second stage.
-Major controversy started after SS4, when WRC-2 competitor Sami Pajari almost collided with a civilian vehicle that entered the stage route.
 With Ogier and new co-driver Landais collecting a puncture and Breen and new co-driver James Fulton crashing out, Evans and Martin took the early lead ahead of Neuville and Rovanpera at the end of Friday.
 Rovanperä and Halttunen later dropped down to 12th after changing a puncture and damaging a wheel, with Neuville and Wydaeghe surpassing Evans and Martin for the lead at the end of Saturday.
-Neuville and Wydaeghe eventually won the rally, with teammate Tänak and Järveoja completed a Hyundai 1-2 at their final outing for the team.
+Neuville and Wydaeghe eventually won the rally, with teammate Tänak and Järveoja completed a Hyundai 1–2 at their final outing for the team.
 Local hero Katsuta and Johnston rounded out of the podium.
 An early puncture and a late struggling in the rain on Sunday saw Evans further dropped down to fifth.